wp-plugins/buysellads/readme.txt

 Yes!

-= Why is the Spanish Translation in English? =

-I will modify the translation once people have used the plugin.
-I want to make sure that the text is clear & concise in English first, then I'll add support for other languages shortly after.

 == Screenshots ==
 1. Settings Page
 2. Widgets Menu

 == Changelog ==

+= 2.3.4 =
+* Insert step-one code via wp_head, deprecate wp_body_open
+* Text changes, including additional highlighting of the BSA WP plugin tutorial
+* Remove English es_ES translation

 = 2.3.3 =
-* Prevent whitespace from making it's way into the site key or zoneid values.
+* Prevent whitespace from making its way into the site key or zoneid values.

 = 2.3.2 =
 * Only allow Admin level users or greater to view and edit the plugin settings